ibexa/documentation-developer/docs/release_notes/ez_platform_v2.3.md

     ![Form Builder](2.3_form_builder.png)

-    You can preview and download submissions in the Back Office.
+    You can preview and download submissions in the back office.

     ![Form Builder submissions](2.3_form_builder_submissions.png)